rohilshah95/BotsUp/SERVICE.md

 **Use Case 4 - Analyzing code snippets**

 Normally, a user can use Slack’s snippet feature to submit code.
 This type of a submission is treated as a file upload by Slack.
 Due to the API limitation on Slack, a user, other than the bot owner, cannot upload a file to the bot as a direct message.
-To overcome this limitation, a user can submit code within triple backticks (``` code ```) to trigger a scan.
+To overcome this limitation, a user can submit code around triple backticks (```) to trigger a scan.
 Once the scan completes, issues are displayed as expected.

 **Use Case 5 - Analyzing zip archives**